Human Trafficking Awareness for Healthcare:W.A.R. on Slavery

 Hanni Stoklosa and her colleagues wrote a 2017 research article: Training US health care professionals on human trafficking: where do we go from here? identifying the lack of consistent content in HT training and little if any evaluation of the training.
 Our program addresses and incorporates most of Stoklosa’s recommendation (except for organ trafficking).
 We developed evaluation metrics specific to HT training such that changes in knowledge, attitude, and practice outcomes can be reliably and reproducibly measured.

-Your Satisfaction is Guaranteed: 100% satisfaction guarantee or a full refund.
+Our new platform is on Thinkific and your Satisfaction is Guaranteed: 100% satisfaction guarantee or a full refund.
 You will achieve meaningful, enhanced performance.
 Outcomes are measured – participants rate progress and enter action steps (which can be tracked by the client administrator).

 To make the most of your eLearning experience, you can watch our 8 minute webinar called Avanoo Learner Instructions Webinar .
 For those who prefer, here’s a link to our Avanoo Learner Instructions pdf.

 Patti and Ruth are thankful for all the people who work on the frontlines helping survivors move from being victims to victors.